Property Management Maryland, Rental Pet Policy, Simple Pet Policy For Landlords

 Landlords must understand that service animals and emotional support animals are not considered "pets" under the law.
 Service animals are trained to perform specific tasks for individuals with disabilities, while emotional support animals provide comfort or emotional support to their owners.
 According to laws in many jurisdictions, landlords must allow these animals on their properties, even if a general "no pets" policy is in place.

 This is considered a reasonable accommodation for tenants with disabilities.
-Therefore, your pet policy should clearly distinguish between pets and these types of assistance animals, and it should align with fair housing laws and regulations to avoid potential legal issues.
+Therefore, your pet policy should clearly distinguish between pets and these types of assistance animals.
+It should also align with fair housing laws and regulations to avoid potential legal issues.

 While allowing pets in your rental properties comes with challenges and considerations, the benefits often outweigh the risks.
 A pet-friendly policy can attract a larger pool of potential tenants, provide the possibility to charge higher rent and fees, and result in longer tenancies with fewer vacancies.
 Concerns over potential property damage, noise complaints, and legal considerations can be managed with a clear pet policy, a comprehensive lease addendum, and a thorough understanding of local laws and regulations.